The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Save

-If anyone knows, especially my supporters who have been following me since the beginning (2014 on YouTube), I did tutorials on how to make different things but never gave measurements until 2016 when I created this website.
+Those of you who have been following me since the very beginning (2014 on YouTube), remember I uploaded several food videos but never gave measurements until 2016 when I created this website.

-Everyone knows I love to freestyle cook not cook with measurements.
-Old church mothers from the South cooked with their eyes and let god lead their hands.
+Everyone knows I like to freestyle when cooking like those old church mothers from the South who cooked with their eyes and from their souls and let God use their hands.

-But when I realized that I had so many people who were new to the kitchen following me and needed a starter package lol I realized how important it was to put measurements to food and create an actual RECIPE for things.
+But when I realized that I had so many beginners (folk just learning how to cook) following me, I realized how important it was to put measurements on food and create an actual RECIPE.

-This was beneficial to me too because how else could you have a food website or write a book without an actual recipe?
-Besides, as good of a cook, as I think I am, whenever I make things, it tastes similar each time but never quite the same.
+This was beneficial not just for them but for me, too, because how else could you have a food website or write a book without an actual recipe?
+Besides, whenever I make things, they taste similar each time but never the same.

 Cookware and utensils you’ll need: